The Journey

 Built for the long run.

 The product is built to work offline, without a Threadcraft Labs server in the path.
 We won't ship a software update that turns off a feature you paid for.
-Warranty terms will be written into /terms before any unit ships, and the warranty travels with the product.

 Get on the list.